Part of a set. See all set records

 Purchase from the J. H. Wade Fund 1933.446.a

-This bifolium, or double-leaf, does not contain decorated letters but rather "emphasized" letters.
+This rare leaf comes from a cantatorium or gradual, a book containing the chants to be sung during the Mass.
+Other leaves from the same book survive in Berlin and Trier.
+A bifolium, or double-leaf, it does not contain decorated letters but rather "emphasized" letters.
 These were enlarged and pushed out into the margins to call attention to the eye.
 Such emphasized letters originated in late classical times and were the precursor to the decorated initial developed by medieval scribes.
 The purple-stained vellum (now faded to a deep pink) with its text written in gold and silver inks (now turned black) suggested great luxury with its sumptuous appearance.
 In Mediterranean regions, the purple dye was obtained from murex, a shell-fish dye.
 In northern Europe, plant dyes were used as an alternative.
+Combined with the use of gold and silver ink (now turned black) a spectacular appearance was achieved that is traceable back to classical antiquity.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.